felippe-regazio/logflake/README.md

 1*              2*     3*       4*              5*
 ```

 1. This is the header prefix or namespace, setted as "CONSOLE" by default.
 It can be changed by you.
-The last term is the log level (`LOG` by default.
+The second term is the log level (`LOG` by default.
 The header prefixes are colorized in according to the log level: `{ log: 'blue', info: 'cyan', warn: 'yellow', error: 'red', trace: 'magenta', quiet: 'black' }`.

 2. The current Operational System label information.